antofon/100-days-of-code/r2-log.md

 ### R2D96-97: May 25-26 2018, Friday - Saturday
 Completed Lessons 3 - 6 for Part 3 of Udacity's FEND program.
 Cards shuffle successfully for Memory Game

+### R2D98-100: May 27-29 2018, Sunday - Tuesday
+Working on Memory Game logic.
+Worked on shuffling of cards, moves, star, and timer fields, the restart button (and corresponding logic) and more.